omics-datascience/Benchmarks-GGCA-vs-WGCNA/Readme.md

 ```

 This process will take several minutes, depending on your connection speed and hardware.
 The processed datasets will be stored inside the 'datasets' folder.

+## Run Benchmarck

+Use the following commands to run the benchmarks.
+Remember to change <datasets_folder> and <results_folder> in the commands to the respective **datasets** and **results** folders created previously.

+Use `docker container run --rm -v <datasets_folder>:datasets -v <results_folder>:results ggca-vs-wgcna:latest benchmark-by-size` to run benchmarks using different sizes on the datasets.

+Use `docker container run --rm -v <datasets_folder>:datasets -v <results_folder>:results ggca-vs-wgcna:latest benchmark-by-combinations` to run benchmarks using different numbers of combinations on the datasets.

+IMPORTANT: These tests are going to take a long time!

 ## Description of tests